Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Richtmyer-Meshkov instability

 \subsubsection{TNE effects}

-Figure~\ref{fig:13}(a) shows the global averaged TNE strength $\bar D_T$ with different initial magnetic fields range from $0.00$ to $0.05$.
+Figure~\ref{fig:13}(a) shows the global average TNE strength $\bar D_T$ with different initial magnetic fields ranging from $0.00$ to $0.05$.
 It is observed that, before the secondary shock, the increase of magnetic fields shows little effect to $\bar D_T$.
-After secondary shock, $\bar D_T$ quickly increases with the evolution of interface, and the magnetic fields show greatly effects for suppressing $\bar D_T$.
-However, it is found that $\bar D_T$ for the case of $B_0=0.01$ and $B_0=0.02$ are greater than that of $B_0=0.00$ after time marked with circle.
-This is because the magnetic fields suppress the shear effects around interface, thus delay the time KHI arises and decrease the strength of KHI.
+After the secondary shock, $\bar D_T$ quickly increases with the evolution of the interface, and the magnetic fields show great effects for suppressing $\bar D_T$.
+However, it is found that $\bar D_T$ for the case of $B_0=0.01$ and $B_0=0.02$ are greater than that of $B_0=0.00$ after the time point marked with a circle.
+This is because the magnetic fields suppress the shear effects around the interface, thus delaying the time KHI arises and decreasing the strength of KHI.
 The emergence and development of KHI can enhance mixing and reduce the gradients of physical quantities, which is helpful for reducing $\bar D_T$.
 The inflection point of TNE intensity can be regarded as the criterion to judge whether KHI is fully developed.
-Before the inflection point, the development of perturbation amplitude dominates and the TNE is enhanced; after the inflection point, the fully development of KHI results in the enhancement of dissipation effect and the decrease of TNE intensity.
+Before the inflection point, the development of perturbation amplitude dominates and the TNE is enhanced.
+After the inflection point, the development of KHI results in the enhancement of dissipation effect and the decrease of TNE intensity.